SEATTLE EMPLOYMENT LAW ATTORNEYSRequest your consultation

 Sexual harassment at work can describe any unwanted sexual advances, comments or jokes in a professional environment.
 Discrimination is the mistreatment of an employee based on his or her gender, sex, race, age, disability or another protected class.
 The Equal Employment Opportunity Commission (EEOC) oversees complaints in the U.S. as the body responsible for enforcing related federal laws.
 Filing a claim could help you protect your rights.
-If you have suffered through these issues in your workplace in Seattle, contact the attorneys at Zoldan Law Group for assistance filing an EEOC claim.
+If you have suffered through these issues in your workplace or believe you have been the victim of wrongful termination in Seattle, contact the attorneys at Zoldan Law Group PLLC for assistance filing an EEOC claim.

 Why Choose Us?

 - Our employment law attorneys have years of practice area experience.